akka/akka/akka-docs-dev/rst/scala/stream-graphs.rst

 .. includecode:: code/docs/stream/FlowGraphDocSpec.scala#simple-flow-graph-no-implicits

-By looking at the snippets above, it should be apparent that **the** :class:`FlowGraphBuilder` **object is mutable**.
+By looking at the snippets above, it should be apparent that the :class:`FlowGraphBuilder` object is *mutable*.
 It is also used (implicitly) by the ``~>`` operator, also making it a mutable operation as well.
 The reason for this design choice is to enable simpler creation of complex graphs, which may even contain cycles.
 Once the FlowGraph has been constructed though, the :class:`FlowGraph` instance *is immutable, thread-safe, and freely shareable*.

 Linear Flows however are always immutable and appending an operation to a Flow always returns a new Flow instance.
 This means that you can safely re-use one given Flow in multiple places in a processing graph.
-In the example below we prepare a graph that consists of two parallel streams, in which we re use the same instance of :class:`Flow`, yet it will properly be materialized as two connections between the corresponding Sources and Sinks:
+In the example below we prepare a graph that consists of two parallel streams, in which we re-use the same instance of :class:`Flow`, yet it will properly be materialized as two connections between the corresponding Sources and Sinks:

 .. includecode:: code/docs/stream/FlowGraphDocSpec.scala#flow-graph-reusing-a-flow